Nuclear Medicine Technology, B.S.

 • Interpersonal and communication skills

-• Job shadowing of a nuclear medicine department is highly recommended
+• Job shadowing in a nuclear medicine department is highly recommended

 Apply for Admission